athomasq/athomasq.github.io/categories/hikari/setyl.md

 4. Super sticky thanks to the "system-of-record" effect: customers rarely churn.
 This is perhaps the strongest single point.

-5. Large surface area, touching IT, finance, HR and Ops departments; self-serve usage by all of these, not siloed in IT -- again, makes it hard for customers to churn.
+5. Large surface area, touching IT, finance, HR and Ops departments, with self-serve usage by all of these, not siloed in IT -- again, makes it hard for customers to churn.

 6. I think well of the team: they're hardworking, humble, pragmatic, and likeable.